rxue/learning-dirary/books/jvm/java/ee/jpa/java-persistence-with-hibernate/2ed2023/README.md

 => design tip: `@Singleton` session bean can be used easily e.g. with `EntityManager` instance embedded inside without any extra synchronization code

+Additional practical reference on difference of singleton between that of EJB and CDI: https://www.baeldung.com/jee-cdi-vs-ejb-singleton

 NOTE!
 Before this version, JPA was part of EJB spec Important reference: https://developer.jboss.org/thread/280437